-If you or someone you know is in distress, please contact umatter@ufl.edu or call 352-392-1575 or visit https://umatter.ufl.edu/ (Links to an external site.).
+If you or someone you know is in distress, please contact umatter@ufl.edu or call 352-392-1575 or visit https://umatter.ufl.edu/.
 A team member will reach out to the student in distress.

 contacts for Student Health Care Center